 Chances are now double that one of you will get a promotion.
 After all, there are two of you.
 This is also a con.
 Let’s deal with the good stuff first though

 There’s nothing more exciting than seeing a friend succeed.
 Plus, if they become your boss, you already know the new boss likes you and you’ll be able to work together.
-Sure, this is the rose-colored look, but we are talking about the pros right now.
+Sure, this is the rose-coloured look, but we are talking about the pros right now.

 Working with a friend may be all fun and games, but it’s called “work” for a reason.
 There’s a tendency to be a little too loose with words around friends.
 You can also be a little too loose with time on breaks and deadlines if other coworkers are as lenient as you.
 This can drive your boss mad.
 The last thing they want is an unprofessional workplace, and it could mean one of you has to go.